Search by Provider Name

 YOUTH SHELTER

 Youth shelter providing temporary emergency shelter for up to 120 days with written parent/guardian consent or 72 hours without written consent.
 Services for sheltered and unsheltered youth include case management, mentoring, housing search assistance, and counseling services.
-Bathing facilities, school supplies, laundry facilities, a clothing closet, and personal grooming supplies are also provided.
+Bathing facilities, laundry facilities, a clothing closet, and personal grooming supplies are also provided.
+School supplies are for enrolled participants only.

 517 Edwards Street